mate-academy/react_redux-list-of-todos/README.md

 - `features/currentTodo` contains a sample of all the required types;
 - implement `features/filter` storing `query` and `status`;
 - implement `features/todos` storing an array of todos;
-- load the todos in the `App` on page load (don't use Redux Thunk for now);
-- `useAppSelector` already aware of `RootState` so you can write selectors in your components (no need to write them in the store file)
+- load the todos in the `App` on page load (don't use Redux Thunk for now);- `useAppSelector` already aware of `RootState` so you can write selectors in your components (no need to write them in the store file)

 ## Instructions